 Ted M. Semienchuk

-When people first see my work, they assume that the pieces are made in a mold and the wire mesh is somehow squeezed into shape in a steel press.
-In fact, each piece is hand-made and the tools I use are my fingers and hands pushing and pulling the material.
-I do not work from models.
-Each piece evolves from some inner vision or image I have of the human figure whether it’s the movement of a ballet dancer or the arch in the back of a figure skater.
+When people first see my work, they assume that the pieces are made in a mold and that the wire mesh is somehow squeezed into shape in a steel press.
+Each piece is hand-made, and the tools I use are my fingers and hands, pushing and pulling the material.
+I do not work with models.
+Each piece evolves from some inner vision or image I have of the human figure, whether it’s the movement of a ballet dancer or the arch in the back of a figure skater.
 The focus of my work is the human figure.
 I try to express or capture the memory of a twist or turn, of a chance expression of the face or body.
-My hope is that the viewer of my work will be struck by the beauty of the human body and moved by its expressive power.
+I hope that the viewer of my work will be struck by the beauty of the human body and moved by its expressive power.

-- Major Wire Industries – advertising feature with the Cirque du Soleil 2007
+- 2007 Major Wire Industries: Advertising feature with Cirque du Soleil

 - 2003 Solo Exhibition, La Galerie 1637

 - 1994-1999 Group Exhibition, Saidye Bronfman Centre for the Arts